 ![]() |

-Molly Pops having a great time at Gaetz lake! |
+Molly Pops is having a great time at Gaetz Lake! |

 ![]() |

-Cuddles, foster husky puppy |
+Cuddles, foster husky puppy. |

 ![]() |

-Schmincke, the foster Havanese, then adopted by us but sadly died May 16, 2012, at 8 months of age. |
+Schmincke, the foster Havanese, Then, it was adopted by us but sadly died May 16, 2012, at 8 months of age.
+In |

-We took some time to grieve but I believed there is more love to share with some other pet who NEEDS a Forever Home and a good time with us humans!
+We took some time to grieve, but I believed there is more love to share with some other pet who NEEDS a Forever Home and a good time with us humans!

 March 2013: A NEW adoption rescue from Atlantic Small Dog Rescue.